benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 	}

 ### Todo Client
-This is the piece the rest of your application will interact with.
+This is the piece which the rest of your application will interact with.
 It encapsulates the mess associated with pushing jobs and waiting for a response and signal to come through on the error channel.
+It also maps the raw database model into a more reasonable result (an array in this case.)

 	// client for submitting jobs and providing a repository-like interface type TodoClient struct {